 BTAI LAWSUIT ALERT: Levi & Korsinsky Notifies BioXcel Therapeutics, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in BioXcel Therapeutics, Inc. ("BioXcel" or the "Company") (NASDAQ: BTAI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of BioXcel investors who were adversely affected by alleged securities fraud between December 15, 2021 and June 28, 2023.
 Follow the link below to get more information and be contacted by a member of our team: